 For both your new destination from home AND your daily commute to the facility.
 If the location of your travel assignment is too far away or just isn’t feasible ahead of time, do a virtual dry run using Google Maps or Waze to find your ideal route and backup routes.
 Drive to the facility where you’ll be working at least once before your first day there – doing so at the same times you’re scheduled to work gives you a peek into the local traffic flow during those times.

-Create a solid plan for what will happen with your pets (insert link to “Traveling with Pets” blog here), utilities, home upkeep, mail delivery, subscription deliveries, etc. at your permanent home while you’re away.
+Create a solid plan for what will happen with your pets, utilities, home upkeep, mail delivery, subscription deliveries, etc. at your permanent home while you’re away.

 Consider packing your most basic daily essentials (including everything you’ll need for your first shift) in a separate bag that is easily accessible to you throughout your trip.
 If you’re flying, definitely keep all these essentials in your carry-on bag – if your luggage gets delayed or lost, you’ll at least have your essentials.